 - A highly portable method

-Rely on our accredited and experienced personnel to carry out non destructive testing to Australian standards.
-We can also conduct rigging and lifting equipment certification and provide reference databases.
+Because of our experience, you can rely on our accredited and experienced personnel to carry out non destructive testing to Australian standards.
+We can also conduct rigging equipment certification and lifting equipment inspection and certification and provide reference databases.